-Stanford Medicine reported that 0.5% or some 2,000 of the 419,093 participants in the Apple Heart Study received irregular heart rhythm notifications.
+Stanford Medicine has published the findings from its Apple Heart Study.
+The results show that 0.5% or some 2,000 of the 419,297 participants received irregular heart rhythm notifications.

 Essential reading: Top fitness trackers and health gadgets

-The project was launched last November in conjunction with the release of Apple’s fourth generation smartwatch and watchOS4.
-The study was created to assess the effectiveness of Apple Watch in spotting signs of atrial fibrillation (AFib).
+The project was launched about a year ago in conjunction with the release of Apple’s fourth generation smartwatch and watchOS 4.
+The research was created in part to assess the effectiveness of Apple Watch in spotting signs of atrial fibrillation (AFib).

-“We are proud to work with Stanford Medicine as they conduct this important research and look forward to learning more about the impact of Apple Watch alongside the medical community,” said Jeff Williams, Apple’s COO.
+“We are proud to work with Stanford Medicine as they conduct this important research and look forward to learning more about the impact of Apple Watch alongside the medical community,” said Jeff Williams, Apple’s COO at the time.

 “We hope consumers will continue to gain useful and actionable information about their heart health through Apple Watch.”

-The study results were presented this week at the American College of Cardiology’s 68th Annual Scientific Session and Expo.
-They showed that around 0.5% of the study participants received irregular heart rhythm notification.
-This equates to more than 2,000 individuals.
+The results showed that around 0.5% of the study participants received irregular heart rhythm notification over 117 days of monitoring, and 3% of those over 65.
+This equates to 2,161 individuals.

 Some people who have AFib don’t have any symptoms, so the condition often goes undiagnosed.
 Others may experience symptoms such as dizziness, weakness and fatigue.
 It is the first of these two groups which is particularly at risk.